kapilkashyap/yoda/README.md

 host | localhost
 port | 3333
 base | /webapps
+deploy | /examples
+ignore | { directories: Array of directories that can be ignored }
 imageTypeExtensions | Array of various type extensions for image files that are allowed to be served

 #### Why to use
-It's quick, simple and lite weight :wink:
+It's quick, simple and lightweight :wink:

 #### License
 MIT Licensed